Zheng Yan

 Dr. Yan joined the faculty of the Educational Psychology and Methodology Division in the fall of 2001.
 Prior to that, he was Lecturer and Research Associate at the Harvard University Graduate School of Education.

-He teaches courses in the area of human development and learning, including Child Development, Adolescent Development, Seminar in Learning, and in the area of research methodology, including Research Project in the Educational Psychology, Intermediate Statistics, and Seminar in Structural Equation Modeling.
+He teaches courses in the two major areas, (1) human development and learning, including Child Development, Lifespan Development, The Psychology of Computers, the Internet, and Mobile Phones, Seminar in Learning, and (2) research methodology, including Research Project in the Educational Psychology, Intermediate Statistics, and Seminar in Structural Equation Modeling.